SOFAR channel: Applications

 The first practical application began development during World War II when the United States Navy began experimenting and implementing the capability to locate the explosion of a SOFAR bomb used as a distress signal by downed pilots.
 The difference in arrival times of the source at an unknown location and known locations allowed computation of the source's general location.
 The arrival times form hyperbolic lines of position similar to LORAN.
 The reverse, detection of timed signals from known shore positions at an unknown point, allowed calculation of the position at that point.
 That technique was given the name of SOFAR backwards: RAFOS.
 RAFOS is defined in the 1962 edition of The American Practical Navigator among the hyperbolic navigation systems.

+The early applications relied on fixed shore stations, often termed SOFAR stations.
+An operational eastern Pacific system was begun in 1947 with planned stations at Monterey and Point Arena in California and one at Kaneohe in Hawaii.
+In California three hydrophones were planted in Monterey Canyon at 350 fathom and connected to the already built shore facility by 14 nmi of cable.
+Another hydrophone was planted at 400 fathom connected to shore by 14 nmi of cable.
+The plan for Monterey was for a total of seven hydrophones but tests showed the effects of the canyon walls interfered with timing accuracy so that relocation was required.
+That station was relocated to Point Sur with the work continuing in 1948.

+On September 18, 1952 the two California, but not the Kaneohe station, recorded intense, unusual signals.
+The fact Kaneohe did not pick up the signal indicated the source was west of 180º longitude and the line of position of the California stations passed south of Tokyo.
+That acoustic event was being investigated when news of the Myōjin-shō eruption in seas south of Japan solved the mystery.
+The Japanese Maritime Safety Agency ship Kaiyo Maru No. 5 had gone silent after a transmission, destroyed in the eruption.
+Later analysis of the SOFAR recordings were correlated to the stages of that eruption including the quiet period with sudden eruption at the time the vessel went missing.
+That event was the first correlated SOFAR and volcanic event.
+Other earthquake events were correlated in the same period leading to consideration of SOFAR as a seismic detection system.